personal attention. proven results.

 Property owners in Louisiana are required to ensure their property is reasonably safe for guests and customers.
 If a person suffers an injury due to a dangerous condition on the premises, then the property owner can be held liable for the accident.
-This type of personal injury case is known as premises liability.
+This type of personal injury case is known as premises liability and can be handled by a Baton Rouge premises liability lawyer.

 If you or a loved one has been injured on someone else’s property in Baton Rouge because of a hazardous condition, look no further than the Louisiana premises liability attorneys at Day Law Group to hold the property owner responsible for your injuries and help you obtain your entitled compensation.
 We have recovered millions of dollars on behalf of our clients by providing them with compassionate and personalized legal representation.